harness/ff-react-native-client-sdk/README.md

 completed.
 This ensures that children have immediate access to all flags when they are rendered.
 However, in some circumstances it may be beneficial to immediately render the application and handle display of loading on a component-by-component basis.
-The React Native Client SDK's asynchronous mode allows this by passing the optional `async` prop when connecting with the `FFContextProvider`.
+The React Native Client SDK's asynchronous mode allows this by passing the optional `asyncMode` prop when connecting with the `FFContextProvider`.

 ## Streaming and polling